Actor Jeff Daniels laughs last with 'Dumb and Dumber To'

-LOS ANGELES (Reuters) - Jeff Daniels’ phone rang, and his agents were on the line.
+LOS ANGELES, Nov 10 (Reuters) - Jeff Daniels’ phone rang, and his agents were on the line.

 “It was an intervention,” said the actor, who had a reputation for serious roles in successful films, of the failed attempt two decades ago to prevent him from doing low-brow comedy “Dumb and Dumber” with two rookie directors.